Did you know your skin is your body’s largest organ? It is. And it’s important to keep it safe, whether you’re at home or at work.

-- Have an MSDS available for any dangerous substance used in your work.
+- Have an MSDS for every dangerous substance used in your work.

-- Wear clean clothes to work, and take off oil-soaked or chemical-soaked work clothes right after work.
+- Wear clean clothes to work.
+Take off oil- or chemical-soaked work clothes before leaving.

-- Do not clean your hands or other skin areas with gasoline, kerosene, mineral spirits or turpentine.
+- Do not clean your hands or other skin areas with chemicals.
+These include gasoline, kerosene, mineral spirits, and turpentine.

-- Know what to do if your skin comes in contact with a dangerous material–how to get the material off your skin and how to get medical help.
+- Know your workplace’s safety processes.
+For instance, what do you do if your skin comes in contact with a harmful substance?
+Know how to get it off your skin and how to get medical help.

-- Do not eat, drink or smoke in your work area.
-Doing so can bring chemicals in close contact with your skin.
+- Do not eat, drink, or smoke in your work area.
+This can bring chemicals in close contact with your skin.

 Copyright © American Academy of Family Physicians